About the author

 The Maryland Healthy Working Families Act requires that employers with 15 or more employees provide paid sick and safe leave and that employers with 14 or fewer employees provide unpaid sick and safe leave.

-Earned sick and safe leave may be either awarded as a lump sum at the beginning of the year or accrued in increments over the course of the year at a rate of one hour for every 30 hours an employee works.
+Earned sick and safe leave may be either awarded as a lump sum at the beginning of the year or accrued in increments over the course of the year at a rate of one hour for every 30 hours an employee works, up to 40 hours maximum per year.

 For more information, check out the Maryland Healthy Working Families Act FAQ or contact the Maryland Department of Labor.